ekandikattu/CS4372/Trees/README.md

 ## How to Run Code
 Use Google Colab
-1. Open the notebook Linear_Regression.ipynb in Colab
+1. Open the notebook Trees.ipynb in Colab
 2. Go to Runtime -> Run all